-- A. Areas Of Operation are phases of the skill test arranged in a logical sequence within each standard. - They begin with Preflight Preparation and end with Post-flight Procedures. - The examiner, however, may conduct the operational portions of the skill test in any sequence that will result in a complete and efficient test. - Hhowever the ground portion of the skill test shall be accomplished before the flight portion. - B. Tasks are titles of knowledge areas, flight procedures, or maneuvers appropriate to an Area Of Operation. - C. Applicable to: The abbreviation(s) immediately following a TASK refer to the category and/or class aircraft appropriate to that TASK.
-The meaning of each abbreviation is as follows. - ASEL Aeroplane-Single-Engine Land - ASES Aeroplane-Single-Engine Sea - D. The Objective lists the elements that must be satisfactorily performed to demonstrate competency in a TASK.
-The Objective includes- - 1) Specifically what the applicant should be able to do;
+- A. Areas Of Operation are phases of the skill test arranged in a logical sequence within each standard. - They begin with Preflight Preparation and end with Post-flight Procedures. - The examiner, however, may conduct the operational portions of the skill test in any sequence that will result in a complete and efficient test. - However the ground portion of the skill test shall be accomplished before the flight portion. - B. Tasks are titles of knowledge areas, flight procedures, or maneuvers appropriate to an Area Of Operation. - C. Applicable to: The abbreviation(s) immediately following a TASK refer to the category and/or class aircraft appropriate to that TASK.
+The meaning of each abbreviation is as follows. - ASEL Aeroplane-Single-Engine Land - AMEL Aeroplane-Multi-engine Land - ASES Aeroplane-Single-Engine Sea - AMES- Aeroplane-Multi-engine Sea - D. The Objective lists the elements that must be satisfactorily performed to demonstrate competency in a TASK.
+The Objective includes-